 Technology and software

 You may not have benefitted from it yourself – but the positive impact technology can have on learning can’t be overlooked.
-Laptops and tablets can give you access to a variety of engaging learning resources while teaching them vital skills for modern times.
+Computers, laptops and tablets can give you access to a variety of engaging learning resources while teaching them vital skills for modern times.
+If you don’t own a computer, now might be a great time to visit sites such as 25pc.com.
+Or, if you’re experiencing issues with the prototyping board of your computer, then experts like these computer repair services in Boise may be able to help.
+For guidance on how to use your computer visit https://www.hp.com/cl-es/shop/tech-takes/como-puedo-capturar-la-pantalla-en-mi-pc.

 Microsoft Office is just one key software package your child will benefit from.
 You may also want to upgrade your broadband if your existing plan could slow them down, while other potential buys include cameras, printers and backup storage.